derRiesenOtter/bachelor/docs/thesis/introduction.typ

 input.
 It works similarly to self-attention: a query is computed for the current token being generated, and dot products are taken with the keys from the encoder’s output.
-After applying SoftMax, the decoder learns which encoded tokens are most important for generating the next word.Like other attention mechanisms, this can also be stacked. @vaswani_attention_2017
+After applying SoftMax, the decoder learns which encoded tokens are most important for generating the next word.
+Like other attention mechanisms, this can also be stacked. @vaswani_attention_2017

 Finally, the output from the decoder is passed through a linear projection